 Bountiful, UT Criminal Defense Lawyer

+Being arrested and charged with a crime is a nightmare nobody wants to have.
+An attorney can help you protect your rights while fighting the charges against you.
 After being arrested, the police will likely take you to the nearest police station.
 Once there, you will be booked, and the police might want to interrogate you about the alleged crime.
 You should hire a criminal defense attorney as soon as possible.
 You are entitled to have a lawyer with you, per your Miranda rights, and you should invoke these rights immediately.
 The potential criminal penalties in your case depend on how you are charged, and penalties might range from minor fines to significant jail time.
-A criminal defense lawyer can help you protect yourself during interrogation, challenge warrants, and suppress evidence.
+Moreover, penalties beyond those outlined in criminal statutes could affect your life.
+You may have difficulty getting certain jobs or exercising certain constitutional rights, like owning firearms if you have a criminal conviction on your record.

 What Happens After Being Arrested in Bountiful, UT

 How someone is arrested can be unpredictable.
 Sometimes, the defendant knows an arrest is imminent and can prepare to encounter the police.
-Others are taken by complete surprise.
+Other people are taken by complete surprise.
 The police must have an arrest warrant to take someone into custody unless an exception to the warrant rule applies.
 In any case, the police will likely take you to the police station for processing and questioning.

 You have likely heard that arrestees have the right to remain silent and do not have to answer any questions.
 While this is true, it does not apply to the booking process.
 When you are booked, the police will ask for your personal and biographical information.
 This is usually to enter you into their database and ensure they have the correct person.
 You usually must answer these questions and cannot refuse.
 Doing so might land you in more trouble.